The Brave Little Toaster: Reception and legacy

 This film is unique in that it attracted a substantial amount of talent from both old and new sources.
 Many of the cast and crew members went on to have successful careers in the animation industry.
-Co-writer Joe Ranft became a script supervisor at Pixar, while animators Kirk Wise and Kevin Lima went on to animate and co-direct films of the Disney Renaissance, such as The Little Mermaid, Beauty and the Beast, Aladdin, Pocahontas, The Hunchback of Notre Dame and Tarzan.
-Effects animator Mark Dindal directed Disney's The Emperor's New Groove and Chicken Little, as well as Warner Bros.'
-Cats Don't Dance.
-Character designer Rob Minkoff directed The Lion King, Stuart Little, Stuart Little 2, Mr. Peabody & Sherman and Paws of Fury: The Legend of Hank.
-After directing a financially unsuccessful film The Marrying Man in 1991, Jerry Rees went on to direct Disney theme park films.
+Co-writer Joe Ranft became a script supervisor at Pixar, while animators Kirk Wise and Kevin Lima went on to animate and co-direct films of the Disney Renaissance, such as The Little Mermaid (1989), Beauty and the Beast (1991), Aladdin (1992), Pocahontas (1995), The Hunchback of Notre Dame (1996) and Tarzan (1999).
+Effects animator Mark Dindal directed Disney's The Emperor's New Groove (2000) and Chicken Little (2005), as well as Warner Bros.'
+Cats Don't Dance (1997) and Sony Pictures' The Garfield Movie (2024).
+Character designer Rob Minkoff directed The Lion King (1994), Stuart Little (1999), Stuart Little 2 (2002), Mr. Peabody & Sherman (2014) and Paws of Fury: The Legend of Hank (2022).
+After directing the financially unsuccessful film The Marrying Man in 1991, Jerry Rees went on to direct numerous multimedia productions at Disney's theme parks.
 Voice actors Jon Lovitz and Phil Hartman wound their way onto animated series such as The Simpsons and The Critic.
 Many have noted that this film shares similarities to the Toy Story franchise, also worked on by John Lasseter.
 Rees saw it as "the next inanimate object feature".